What's the latest on European travel restrictions?

 - Throughout the pandemic, President Aleksander Lukashenko opted against following the lockdown strategy sweeping the rest of the globe.

-- However, as infection rates around the world continue to rise, last month Belarus introduced additional exit controls at its land borders - though flights continue to operate as normal.
+- However, as infection rates around the world continue to rise, Belarus is only allowing for essential travel at this time.

-- Anybody travelling to Belarus will need to show evidence of a negative PCR test on arrival.

 More information here.